sony/esstra/samples/hello/README.md

 $ sudo make install
 ```

-This will install ESSTRA Core and ESSTRA Utility on your system.
+This will install the ESSTRA Core and the ESSTRA Utility on your system.

 ## Source Code to Compile

-In this sample, we will compile the source code `hello.c` using
+In this sample, we will compile the source code [`hello.c`](./hello.c) using
-ESSTRA Core.
+the ESSTRA Core.
 The content of the code is as follows, and it is a very simple
 program that just prints `Hello, world!` to the standard output:

 ```c